-Due to a recent influx of pocket sewing jobs and some approaching deadlines for table restorations, new arrivals of pocket irons will not be “on the bench” for 8-10 weeks.
-Any sewing jobs that comes in after 10/12/2020 will likely not be started until after the first of the year.
+Due to a recent influx of pocket sewing jobs and some approaching deadlines for table restorations, new arrivals of pocket irons will not be “on the bench” for 90 days.
 We are sorry for any inconvenience, and we appreciate your patience and patronage.
 We know you will be happy with the finished product once you receive it. – Dave & Don, Bankshot Pockets,

 The leather pool table pocket net was first patented by the Benedict Billiard table Co. of Syracuse NY.
 Bankshot Antiques now brings the manufacture of high quality leather pool table pockets back to upstate New York offering all the parts necessary to outfit your table with new pockets. check out some informative pictures of finished pockets on Bankshot Antiques Pocket page.

 If you need something you don't see please call.

 Pocket irons have changed a great deal since Benedict's patent.
 The most common now are the #6, #3 and #5 but there are many more not all pictured here. #3 irons alone have many different shapes that make them specific to your table.
 Don't throw them away even if broken!

 If your table is an antique, the only way to preserve the originality and maintain the functionality is to keep your original irons and sew new leather to them.

 There are many types and variations of irons and none made today will look as “correct” or likely fit as well as your originals.
 One of the first things I look at on an old table is to see if it has its original irons.

 Some types are certainly more common – a #3 or #6 for example – but others are more out of the ordinary – a #5, or a “G-iron” or a Benedict “round flange” or a thin Briggs – and many more.